 - Space in the Lease Guaranty Program is limited and not all requests may be approved.
 Applications will be evaluated on a first come-first served model regardless if they have already participated in the program or not.
 Some applicants may be placed on a waitlist.
 Waitlist applicants will be reviewed in order, based upon the date the application was submitted.

+For more information on how to apply to the Program, please visit this page.
 For further information about eligibility criteria and application procedures or general queries about the Lease Guaranty Program, please contact the Office of Academic and Student Affairs at 212-998-8060 or firstname.lastname@example.org.

 NYU on-campus graduate housing is extremely limited and offered to GSAS Master’s and doctoral students but priority is given to those graduate students who require overnight access to labs.
 On-campus housing is managed by a waitlist process.